RedisLabs/redislabs-docs/content/rdi/troubleshoot/_index.md

 ---
-Title: Troubleshooting guide
+Title: Troubleshoot & resolve common problems
-linkTitle: Troubleshooting
+linkTitle: Troubleshoot
-description: Describes how to use resolve common Redis Data integration problems.
+description: Describes how to resolve common Redis Data integration problems.
 weight: 50
 alwaysopen: false
 categories: ["redis-di"]
 aliases:
 ---

-This document contains some practical things to do in order to diagnose common problems during installation and runtime of Redis Data Integration.
+Here are some practical ways to diagnose common problems that occur when installation and at runtime.

 ## Problems During Installation